wenndev/challenge-amigo-secreto-alura-one/README.md

 2. Navegue até a pasta do projeto: cd nome-do-repositorio

-3. Abrava o  arquivo index.html no seu navegador.
+3. Abra o  arquivo index.html no seu navegador.